Hallucination Detection in LLMs with Topological Divergence on Attention Graphs: Introduction

-Our main contributions can be summarized as follows: \begin{itemize} \item We introduce TOHA, a training-free framework for hallucination detection that leverages the topology of LLM attention graphs.
+Here are our main \textbf{contributions}: \begin{itemize} \item We introduce TOHA, a training-free framework for hallucination detection in the RAG scenario that leverages the topology of LLM attention graphs.
 Our method operates up to an order of magnitude faster than methods of comparable quality and requires minimal annotated data. \item Central to TOHA is $\operatorname{MTop-Div}_G(R, P)$, an adaptation of Manifold Topology Divergence for graphs, which quantifies the topological dissimilarity between prompt and response sets of tokens.
-We demonstrate that this score characterizes the novelty of the response with respect to the prompt, making it highly effective for detecting hallucinations in RAG systems. \item By analyzing the proposed score, we discover the existence of ``hallucination-aware'' attention heads, which consistently yield greater divergence values for hallucinated samples across different datasets.
-This finding ensures TOHA's efficiency and solid cross-domain transferability: averaging $\operatorname{MTop-Div}_G(R, P)$ for just ten heads is enough for robust hallucination detection. \item Our experiments show that TOHA consistently matches or exceeds state-of-the-art performance across multiple benchmarks when applied to open-source LLMs of varying scales, including 7B and 13B parameters.
+We demonstrate that this score characterizes the novelty of the response relative to the prompt, making it highly effective for detecting hallucinations in RAG systems. \item By analyzing the proposed score, we discover the existence of ``hallucination-aware'' attention heads, which consistently yield greater divergence values for hallucinated samples across different datasets.
+This finding ensures TOHA's efficiency and strong cross-domain transferability: averaging $\operatorname{MTop-Div}_G(R, P)$ over just 10 heads is sufficient for robust hallucination detection. \item Our experiments show that TOHA consistently matches or exceeds state-of-the-art performance across multiple benchmarks when applied to open-source LLMs of varying sizes, including 7B- and 13B-parameter models.

 \end{itemize}